-Joyce Poole has studied the social behavior and communication of African elephants for over thirty years and has dedicated her life to their conservation and welfare.
+Joyce Poole has studied the social behavior and communication of African elephants for over thirty five years and has dedicated her life to their conservation and welfare.
 The inspiration for her life's work came from a childhood in Africa, a father with a love of nature, and a lecture by Jane Goodall that she attended at the age of eleven.
 She began her work with elephants at the age of 19 in Amboseli National Park studying there under mentor, and Director of the Amboseli Elephant Research Project, Cynthia Moss.

 Decades-long study of elephant behavior and communication

-In Amboseli Joyce's early work focused on the social and reproductive behavior of male elephants.
+In Amboseli, Joyce's early work focused on the social and reproductive behavior of male elephants.
 Discovering in 1978 that African male elephants experience a heightened sexual and aggressive period known as musth, led her to carry out detailed study of their socio-sexual behavior.
-In the mid 1980s she extended her study to elephant communication, first concentrating on the signaling patterns between males in musth.
+In the mid 1980s, she extended her study to elephant communication, first concentrating on the signaling patterns between males in musth.
 The very low frequency sounds produced by male elephants led to work with Katy Payne, and the finding that, like their Asian cousins, African elephants use sounds below the level of human hearing.
 Together, Joyce and Katy turned their attention to the role of infrasound in elephant long-distance communication.

-Scientific knowledge is used to protect elephants
+Scientific knowledge used to protect elephants and their welfare

 Joyce's elephant research has not been confined to the realm of academic journals.
 Data from surveys in 1989 showing that the killing of elephants for ivory was destroying the social fabric of elephant society were used in the campaign which successfully banned the international trade in ivory.
-Understanding of male elephant behavior, and the importance of social learning and role models in elephant society have been key to the adoption of more humane elephant management practices.
+Understanding of male elephant behavior, and the importance of social learning and role models in elephant society has been key to the adoption of more humane elephant management practices.

 ElephantVoices founded in 2002